Frequently Asked Questions

 - What if I have an emergency with my pet?

-If you have an emergency during our regular business hours, please call us prior to arrival to be sure there is a doctor available to see your pet.
+If you have an emergency during our regular business hours, please call us to be sure there is a doctor available to see your pet.
 If you have an emergency outside of our regular business hours, please click here for a list of emergency facilities.

 - What forms of payment do you accept?